Crow Terrace Poetry Trial: Hangzhou: life and poetry in exile

 Su Shi's political vulnerability had been increased by a prior conviction, which resulted in his first sentence to exile, before the Crow Terrace incident.
 His first exile was relatively mild: it was as governor of Hangzhou, on beautiful West Lake, where the poet Bai Juyi had previously governed, a city which would later become the capital of the Song dynasty after the fall of Kaifeng to invasion (much after Su Shi's lifetime).
 Su Shi obtained a small farm-hold, here, which he worked while fulfilling his service as a local official.
 As governor of Hangzhou, Su Shi employed more than 200,000 workers in environmental works to dredge mud and sediment out of West Lake, thus preserving it from silting up and no longer being a lake, as it was in danger of doing so.
 The dredged material was used to build a causeway (just as the poet Bai Juyi had done similarly, in similar circumstance, back in the Tang dynasty era).
 Su Shi's works helped endear him to the local population.
-Su Shi's sobriquet "Dongpo" derives from this period of exile to the "Eastern Slope", referring to the location of his farm.
-An anthology of Su Shi's poetry from his Hangzhou era came into circulation, collected and published by his friends (Murck, 48).
-David Hinton (364) describes this first exile in Hangzhou as the time when he "consolidated his mature poetics".
+An anthology of Su Shi's poetry from his Hangzhou era came into circulation, collected and published by his friends.
+David Hinton describes this first exile in Hangzhou as the time when he "consolidated his mature poetics".